umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/External-Services/index.md

 # Using external services with Umbraco Cloud

-In some cases you might be need your Cloud project to communicate with an external service that uses a firewall.
+In some cases Cloud might not be the only service you are working with.
+You might need to work with other services as well - this could be either internal or third party services.
+In either case, it will be services external to Umbraco Cloud.

+When you are working with an external service that is behind a firewall and that service needs to communicate with your Cloud project you need to whitelist the Umbraco Cloud Server IPs.

-An example could be, that you're fetching information from an external service which is behind a firewall.
+An example could be, that you're fetching some information from an external service which is behind a firewall.
 In order to give Cloud access to the external service you need to whitelist the IPs used by the Umbraco Cloud servers.

 These are the IPs you will need to whitelist: